fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Deepstone' %}

 *Where:* The "default" stone for the Lost World.
+Produced by every drill in the Lost World.

 Deepstone is to the Lost World what Sandstone is to the Caves: the most common element found in almost every node you break, and heavier than anything else so you'll get sick of lugging it around.
 It has almost no utility &mdash; you can combine it with [Mycelial Biomass](#mycelial-biomass) to make [Reinforced Materials](#reinforced-building-material), but you won't have nearly enough biomass to keep up with the amount of Deepstone you collect &mdash; but you can sell it at the market; 150kg goes for a bit north of $5000, which isn't too bad.